kurokikaze/moonlands/cards.md

 - Eye of the Storm (choosing between alternatives)
 - Tap Roots (creature not selected in previous prompt)
 - Mirror Pendant (choosing power on Magi)
-- Gar (between cards in play in case of tie)

 # Discarding from hand